Publisert 29.5.2026 · Sist oppdatert 5.7.2026 · 10 min lesing

 Crampons or ice grippers.
 Pavements in Tromsø are sheets of ice from December through March.
 Slip-on grippers (Nortec, Yaktrax, similar) cost NOK 200–400 and are sold at every outdoor shop in town.

 Booking only three nights.
 This is the single most common regret.
 With three nights you have at best three attempts, and one of them is your arrival evening when you are jet-lagged and disorganised.
-Five nights doubles your chance of catching a strong display.
+Five nights doubles your chance of catching a strong display — and the extra two nights rarely cost more than one unsuccessful chase-tour rebooking.
+Book five minimum, ideally six.

 Expecting the aurora every night.
 Even at solar maximum, quiet nights happen.
 A KP 2 display on a misty night will not look like the photographs you saw on Instagram.
-Manage expectations and you will enjoy the experience more.
+That said, this expectation gap is easy to close: manage expectations before you arrive, enjoy Tromsø as a city on the slower nights, and the displays that do appear will feel like a genuine reward rather than a disappointment.

 Solo travellers